allmeidaapedro/Credit-Scoring-German-Bank/README.md

 <img src="images/duration_vs_credit_amount.png">

 5. Customers with little saving and checking accounts tend to present higher credit risk.
 Particularly, almost 50% of the customers who have little checking accounts are defaulters.
-Moreover, when a customer takes credit from the bank for vacation/others and education purposes, it must be alert.
-Specifically, almost 50% of the customers who took credit for education defaulted on the loan.

 <img src="images/saving_checking_accounts_distributions_by_default.png">

-6. On average, customers who have highly skilled jobs, free housing, and vacation/other purposes tend to borrow larger credit amounts from the bank and, consequently, for longer durations, presenting higher levels of risk.
+6. When a customer takes credit from the bank for vacation/others and education purposes, it must be alert.
+Specifically, almost 50% of the customers who took credit for education defaulted on the loan.
+Moreover, on average, customers who have highly skilled jobs, free housing, and vacation/other purposes tend to borrow larger credit amounts from the bank and, consequently, for longer durations, presenting higher levels of risk.

 <img src="images/purpose_default_credit_amount.png">